Recognition of same-sex unions in Latvia: Court cases

+Religious performance

+The largest religious denominations in Latvia are the Evangelical Lutheran Church and the Catholic Church.
+As of 2023, only around 13% of couples in Latvia were married in church.
+The Evangelical Lutheran Church strongly opposes same-sex unions.
+In June 2025, the Archbishop of Riga, Rinalds Grants, reiterated the Church's opposition to the ordination of women and same-sex marriage, calling the blessing of same-sex unions "unbiblical".
+The Catholic Church likewise opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In 2022, the Archbishop of Riga, Zbigņevs Stankevičs, expressed his support for "binding contracts" to protect same-sex couples living in a common household, but reiterated the Church's opposition to same-sex marriage.
+Stankevičs further incorrectly argued that the Istanbul Convention, a human rights treaty opposing violence against women and domestic violence, would eventually legalize same-sex marriage, and called on the government to ignore the Constitutional Court ruling requiring the passage of a civil union law.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.

 Public opinion

 The 2015 Eurobarometer found that 19% of Latvians supported same-sex marriage.
 In 2019, the Eurobarometer showed that support had increased to 24%, while 70% were opposed.

 A GLOBSEC survey conducted in March 2023 showed that 40% of Latvians supported same-sex marriage, while 46% were opposed and 14% were undecided.
 The 2023 Eurobarometer found that 36% of Latvians thought same-sex marriage should be allowed throughout Europe, while 59% were opposed.
 The survey also found that 35% of Latvians thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 59% disagreed.